otrv4/otrv4/architecture-decisions/013-multiple-query-messages.md

 ### Context

-When a client has more than one version of OTR protocol allowed (v3 and v4) he can send multiple query messages each one with a different protocol version.
+When a client has more than one version of OTR protocol allowed (v3 and v4), it can send several query messages each one with a different protocol version.

+If Alice wishes to communicate to Bob that she would like to use OTR, she sends a message containing the string "?OTRv" followed by an indication of what versions of OTR she is willing to use with Bob.
+The versions she is willing to use, whether she can set this on a global level or per-correspondent basis, is up to the implementer.
+However, enabling users to choose whether they want to allow or disallow a version is required, as OTR clients can set different policies for different correspondents.

-Also a person could have more than one client active at the same time and these clients could answer the same query message multiple times.
+Furthermore, a user can have more than one client active at the same time.
+These clients could answer to the same query message multiple times.

 ### Decision

+A query message will set the running version that the protocol is started with.
+If a query message, for example, only contains the byte identifier "4", then an instance of OTRv4 will be started.
+If the byte identifier contains more than one versions (version "4" and 3"), the highest version will be chosen and an instance of OTR of that version will begin.

-We decided that if a query message is sent to start a new DAKE it will set the running protocol version as the one which the query message brings, if it brings more than one version the highest verstion will be set as the running version.
-If a conversation was already started with some protocol version and suddenly a new query message with a different protocol version arrives the messages will now be encrypted using the protocol version of this message and any message encrypted with the previous decision of running version will be ignored.
+If a conversation was already started with a protocol version and a new query message with a different protocol version arrives (while being in `ENCRYPTED_MESSAGES` state), the conversation will be set to this new version.
+Any previous messages sent prior to the arrival of the new query message will be undecryptable.

 ### Example

-Alice wants to talk with Bob, both have clients with support to protocol version 3 and 4.
+Alice wants to talk with Bob.
+Their clients respectively support version 3 and 4 of the OTR protocol.

-Alice starts the conversation and send a query message requesting that the conversation occurs with version 4 of the protocol and Bob's client accept it and the conversation starts with protocol running version equal to 4.
+Alice starts a conversation and sends a query message with version 4 of the protocol.
+Bob accepts this query message and the conversation starts with version 4.

-After a while Alice client had a bug and the conversation stops from her side without send the finish message to Bob.
-To keep the conversation she opens another client but this one support only the protocol version 3, so it sends a new query message with version 3 of the protocol, Bob will receive this message and change the protocol running version in his client.
+After a while, Alice's client has a bug and the conversation stops from her side without sending the TLV type 1 Disconnected.
+To stay in the conversation, she opens another client that only supports version 3 of the protocol.
+She sends a new query message that advertises version 3.
+Bob receives this message and changes the protocol running version of his client.

-All the Bob's message with protocol running version 4 sent to Alice during the period of the first client bug will be lost.
+All Bob's messages sent prior to the change of the running version, will be lost and undecryptable.

 ### Consequences

-- Some messages could not be received successfully due to different protocol version.
+Some messages will not be received or be able to be decrypted due to the change on the protocol versions.

-- This behaviour disallows the protocol to be initiated directly by sending a D-H commit message or an Identity message.

-- If the running version is set to 3 a Non-Interactive-Auth message will not be received.
+A conversation started with and Identity message, in the OTRv4-interactive-only or OTRv4-standalone mode, is not able to handle plaintext messages and, therefore, is unable to change the running version with a new query message.

+As always, the protocol version 3 will not be able to receive messages from a non-interactive DAKE, even if previously it was in version 4.